vzool/docs/app/user-guide.md

 ### Activity & Revisions

 All changes made through Directus are tracked for accountability.
 That means that you can always go back and review the history of each item, from the most current edit back to its creation.
-Each revision expands when clicked, and will show the specific updates made and give the option to revert back to that version.
+Each revision expands when clicked and will show the specific updates made with the option to revert back to that version.

 ### Reverting